 - Of course, those idiot kids gave him the name, so it's hardly his fault.

-- Overly Long Fighting Scene: The infamous final showdown between Space Chief and the Neptunians lasts longer than most Yes songs and is composed of the same five shots repeated ad nauseum.
+- Overly Long Fighting Scene: The infamous final showdown between Space Chief and the Neptunians lasts longer than most Yes songs and is pretty much composed of the same few shots repeated ad nauseum.

 - Parental Abandonment: No-one seems to care that the kids are just wandering aimlessly around town.